The “whoami” Command in Linux [5 Practical Examples]

 man whoami

-Note: The options in Linux CLI(Command Line Interface) are all case-sensitive, So be cautious while using them.
+Note: The options in Linux CLI(Command Line Interface) are all case-sensitive.

-Here I have given some practical examples of whoami command in Linux.
+Here I have given 5 practical examples of whoami command in Linux.

 Example 1: Displaying the Username of the Current Effective User